Our Outreach to Others

 Lay Visitation Ministry – bring Communion and good company to St. Luke members who are unable to come to worship.
 By “extending the table” our visitation ministers build the communal body of Christ by building connection.
 Our Lay Visitation Coordinator and Pastors match visitors with homebound members and provide training.
 For more information contact: firstname.lastname@example.org

 Community Table Food Box

-On the last Saturday of each month, we distribute boxes of food, meat, produce, and household products to our neighbors in need.
+On the last Saturday of each month, St. Luke distributes boxes of food, meat, produce, and household products to our neighbors in need.
 We do so using a drive through distribution, following all of the recommended Covid-19 guidelines to keep our guests and volunteers safe.
 Hours of distribution are 2:00–3:00pm.

 Click here to go to the Fred Meyer Community Rewards page, then log in and link your Rewards Card to St. Luke.
 Designate reward dollars to Community Food Box using the Non-Profit Organization (NPO) number, ND166.
 (Your personal rewards savings will not be affected.)

 This institution is an equal opportunity provider and an Oregon Food Bank Partner.